Autism Day Services

 Clearbrook Autism Program (CAP)

 CAP was created in 2009 to address the needs of adults that are on the autism spectrum.
-Our CAP Program is offered in two locations: Palatine and Northbrook.
-The day program provides a highly structured schedule with opportunities for community-based employment experiences and recreational activities.
+Our CAP Program is offered in Palatine.
+The program provides a highly structured schedule with opportunities for community-based employment experiences and recreational activities.
 Clinical services are offered to participants of CAP including occupational, speech and behavioral therapies.
 Staff members have received specialized training to work with individuals on the autism spectrum.
 Clients are welcome to use the computer learning center and video learning center – both are equipped with assistive and adaptive technology to make the engagement as beneficial as possible.
 A variety of programs are offered within CAP, including art (which uses art as a medium for self-expression), recycling, gardening and fitness.
 Each client has an individualized schedule and goals within the program.

 - There is one staff person for every three program participants.